 To use Joins, you need to have two reports that each have a column with common values.
 They don't have to all of the same values in both reports, but they do need to have some in common for the join to work.

 The values also need to be identical.
 For example, in one report you might have the dates formatted as 2019-01-01, and in the other as 01/01/2019.
 They are the same dates, but Grow will see them as different values.
 This counts for uppercase and lowercase letters as well.
 However, the column headers do not have to be the same.

 Joining Two Reports

 - Add the two reports that you want to join, and run any transforms to get the data ready to join.
 (Often if you want to join by date you will use the Group Data transform to help standardize the data.)

-- Select one report as Connection 1 and the other as Connection 2, and select the columns from each one that contain the common data.
+- Select one report as Table 1 and the other as Table 2, and select the columns from each one that contain the common data.

 This will create a new report in your metric with the joined data.
 You can use a joined report as one of the reports in a second (or third, etc.) joined report if there are more than two reports that you want to join together.